Scroll progress bar

 In conclusion

-Skincare order is not a technical detail reserved for industry insiders.
-It’s what allows products to work at their best, and once it becomes part of your morning and evening habits, it turns automatic.
+Skincare order is not a technical detail reserved for professionals.
+It is what allows your products to work at their best, and once it becomes part of your morning and evening routines, it becomes automatic.

 Skincare is not a to-do list.
-It’s a way to care for yourself.
+It is a way to take care of yourself.

 • Priore M.P.
 (2022).
 Skincare for Everyone.
 Mondadori Libri.